JeromeFitz/websites/packages/next-notion/README.md

 # next-notion

-This entire thing needs to be re-written.
+README needs to be re-written.